jessefitz/nonfudgery-blog/_posts/2023-11-05-responsible-ai.markdown

 ---
-layout: default
+layout: post
-title: Responsible AI
+title:  "Responsible AI"
+date:   2023-11-05 04:44:45 -0500
+categories: Building
+excerpt: "AI can be ethically integrated into teaching and learning processes to enhance inclusivity, uphold data privacy, and prepare students for a future shaped by technological innovation."
 ---

-We'll be using this section of our site to share important and helpful resources about Responsible AI.
-Here are some high level thoughts to get us started.

-** Embracing Responsible AI in Education**
+**Embracing Responsible AI in Education**

 As the wave of artificial intelligence (AI) innovation sweeps across various sectors, its impact on education is becoming increasingly profound.
 In this context, the concept of Responsible AI takes on a special significance, ensuring that AI technologies are leveraged in educational settings in a way that is ethical, equitable, and enhances learning experiences.